santiagoRebella/falcon-ui/README.md

  - **/app in port 3000**

-You can launch the server with the command
+You can launch the server with the command below which will clear the current folder and run the tests

-    grunt
+    grunt clean test server

-(the grunt default task)
-This default task also watches for changes in less files to compile, and in js, html to hint and refresh with livereload.
+This task also watches for changes in less files to compile, and in js, html to hint and refresh with livereload and runs the tests.

 Deploy
 ======